MikeyZee/nested-esxi-ansible/README.md

 /roles/deployesxi/tasks/main.yaml - There's a few variables to set in the creds file for this script to work

 ```
-datacenter: ha-datacenter - Modify this to your datacenter name
+datacenter: ha-datacenter - Modify this to your datacenter name.
+If no vCenter is deployed managing the physical host, leave this as ha-datacenter
 path: "ISOs/{{ nested_info.name }}.iso" - This requires a folder called "ISOs" to exist in your root directory of the datacenter.
 Modify it as needed.
 ```